AntonyThorpe/silvershop-unleashed/README.md

 * The Order Build Task keeps the order status up to date.
 * Uses [Guzzle](http://docs.guzzlephp.org/en/latest/) to make the API calls (though easily replaced with another system).

+## Creating a Sales Order in Unleashed
+### Getting or Creating a Customer
+* The customer is logged in and has a Guid from Unleashed?
+    * true: use Guid of the Customer for the Sales Order
+    * false: GET Customer filtered by the email address
+        * if a Customer is returned.
+Use the returned Guid of the Customer for the Sales Order
+        * if a Customer is not returned.
+As there might already be another customer with the same Customer Code then GET Customer filtered by the Customer Code (the Company name or the first & last name)
+            * a Customer is returned.
+Is the delivery address the same?
+                * true: It must be the same one.
+Use the returned Guid of the Customer for the Sales Order.
+                * false: Add a random digit to the Customer Code.
+POST Customer and use the returned Guid for the Sales Order
+            * a Customer is not returned.
+POST Customer and use the returned Guid for the Sales Order

+### Adding an Order
+* Post SalesOrders with order data

 ## Limitations
 * Assumes that the Silvershop product prices exclude Tax
-* Does not utilised the 'Charge' line type for Shipping when Sales Orders are created
+* Does not utilise the 'Charge' line type for Shipping when Sales Orders are created
 * Discounts hardcoded to NIL in the Sales Order Items
-* They Product/Product Categories Build Tasks only sync existing items with Unleashed.
+* The Product/Product Categories Build Tasks only sync existing items with Unleashed.
 New items need to be added manually, via upload or modification to the existing Build Task.
-* Upon a paid order, will only send modifiers with a value to Unleashed
+* Will only send modifiers with a value to Unleashed
+* If a user is logged in and changes the email address in the checkout form, then this new email address will not be passed onto Unleashed - no PUT Customer calls available.
+* If a Guest purchases a second time with a unique email and delivery address then a new Customer will be created in Unleashed.
+A random number will be attached to its Customer Code to avoid errors.

 ## Requirements
 * [Silvershop (a SilverStripe module)](https://github.com/silvershop/silvershop-core)